 With their expertise, impartiality and wide networks, international organizations can implement effective and efficient cooperation in sectors or regions that are less accessible in bilateral cooperation and by taking advantage of their distinctive characteristics.
 Such multilateral cooperation can bring about synergies if combined with bilateral cooperation.
 Japan will therefore continue its proactive collaboration with international organizations in such areas as humanitarian assistance, peacebuilding, governance and global issues.
-In addition, in view of the role played by international organizations in shaping philosophy and trends in international development cooperation, Japan, as a responsible member of the international community, will strive to increase its influence and presence in international organizations and, by extension, the international community so that it can play a leading role in creating international organizations for policy coordination to create synergies with bilateral cooperation.
+In addition, in view of the role played by international organizations in shaping philosophy and trends in international development cooperation, Japan, as a responsible member of the international community, will strive to increase its influence and presence in international organizations and, by extension, the international community so that it can play a leading role in creating international norms.
+Furthermore, Japan will hold regular consultations with individual international organizations for policy coordination to create synergies with bilateral cooperation.
 Special attention will be paid to ensuring accountability to the public as regards the impacts and evaluation of development cooperation through international organizations.